fridewald/QEdark_1k/QEdark_examples/ex_1k/README.md

 This documentation aims to help with the reproduction or modification of the results of my thesis.
-The goal is to calculate the scattering rate of DM-electron scattering. <span style="background-color: transparent;">T</span><span style="background-color: transparent;">he main software used is <a href="http://www.quantum-espresso.org/" title="qe">QuantumESPRESSO</a> and <a href="https://github.com/adrian-soto/QEdark_repo" title="qedark">QEdark</a>:</span>
+The goal is to calculate the scattering rate of DM-electron scattering.
+The main software used is <a href="http://www.quantum-espresso.org/" title="qe">QuantumESPRESSO</a> and <a href="https://github.com/adrian-soto/QEdark_repo" title="qedark">QEdark</a>:

 ## HowTo QEdark_1k